MatHoffman/auto-dragndrop/README.md

 ## Usage
 Open Powershell

-Copy/Paste the 2 functions TransfertToRight / TransfertToLeft
+Copy/Paste the function file

-Then if you need to transfert items, copy/paste the block that use the right function
+Then if you need to transfert items, copy/paste the file-content that use the right function